Photo by Innerbody Research

 Roman oral finasteride 1mg | $20 | $240 | $2,400 |

-When we evaluate the convenience of a hair loss company or product, we typically look at how convenient the product is to use and what the overall customer experience is like.
+When we evaluate the convenience of a hair loss company or product, we typically look at how straightforward the product is to use and what the overall customer experience is like.
 The convenience of Happy Head’s products varies from the somewhat painstaking and potentially messy application of topical products to the simplicity of swallowing a relatively small pill.
 Of course, this is true of the catalogs from most hair loss companies, including Happy Head’s top competitors.

 The Happy Head customer experience is pretty straightforward.
 You can quickly purchase non-prescription products from the website, but if you want to purchase prescription products, you’ll go through a short questionnaire to evaluate your health and needs.
 A consulting physician reviews those answers and usually gets back to you within 48 hours.
 In testing, our physicians reached out within 24 hours.
 Depending on your state, you might have to have a phone call or video call with the provider, and sometimes they offer a call just to go over things with you.
 Our testers did most of their communicating through Happy Head’s messaging system, which is easy to use and on which providers are fast to respond.